-1. Introduction
+Introduction

-The public hearing held by the Division of Health Care Financing and Policy (DHCFP) on August 13, 2020 addressed changes to the State Plan the Division is submitting to the Centers for Medicare and Medicaid Services (CMS) to implement reductions to the Medicaid budget that were passed in July during the 31st Special Session of the Nevada Legislature.
-Economic conditions related to the COVID-19 pandemic caused significant strain on Nevada's economy, resulting in a \$1.2 billion shortfall in the state Fiscal Year 2020-21 budget.
-In order to address this shortfall, the Governor called the Legislature into session on July 8, 2020 where Assembly Bill 3 (AB 3) was presented and heard, along with opportunities for public comment.
-Assembly Bill 3 directs the Division of Health Care Financing and Policy to reduce reimbursement rates in the fee schedule for providers by 6% (six percent) and to eliminate the increase in acute care per diem hospital reimbursement rates that passed during the 2019 legislative session.
-These changes require amendments to the Medicaid State Plan and are required to implement AB 3.
-The State Plan Amendments will be submitted to CMS by September 30, with a requested retroactive approval date of August 15.
+Economic conditions related to the COVID-19 pandemic are significantly straining Nevada's economy, resulting in a \$1.2 billion shortfall in the Fiscal Year 2020-21 budget.
+To address this shortfall, the Governor called the Legislature into session on July 8, 2020 where Assembly Bill 3 (AB 3) was presented, heard with opportunities for public comment, and passed.
+Assembly Bill 3 directs the Division of Health Care Financing and Policy (DHCFP) to reduce reimbursement rates in the fee schedule for providers by 6% (six-percent) and eliminate the increase in acute care per diem hospital reimbursement rates that passed during the 2019 legislative session.
+This required a Medicaid State Plan Amendment (SPA) to be submitted to the Center for Medicaid and Medicare Services (CMS).
+A DHCFP public hearing on the SPA was held on August 13, 2020.
+The State Plan Amendments were submitted to CMS by September 30, with a requested retroactive approval date of August 15.